 Are you one of the estimated 2 million individuals who descend from what are now referred to as orphan train riders?
 Between 1854 and 1929, some 150,000 youngsters, from babies to age 14, and even a few adults, were part of a program known as “placing out.”
 These children were sent away from the cities and into the country to be placed in foster homes.
 Once referred to as “baby trains” and “mercy trains,” this system is now known as the “orphan trains.”

 I’ve since learned that my grandmother was not an orphan at all, but was simply abandoned by her parents, who had recently separated.
 She and her older brother Richard came into the care of the Society for the Prevention of Cruelty to Children in 1900.
-They were soon transferred to an orphanage called the Home for Destitute Children in Brooklyn (learn about its history here), where Richard was quickly adopted.
+They were soon transferred to an orphanage called the Home for Destitute Children in Brooklyn, where Richard was quickly adopted.
 Emily was to spend six long years of her life at the orphanage.
-In 1906, Emily was transferred to the Elizabeth Home for Girls (read an article about the home here), which was a reform school for so-called “incorrigible girls.”
+In 1906, Emily was transferred to the Elizabeth Home for Girls, which was a reform school for so-called “incorrigible girls.”
 She was briefly placed with a woman “for training,” and then came into the custody of the Children’s Aid Society.
 On March 13, 1906, she was loaded on an orphan train bound for Hopkinton, Iowa.
 The Rev. H.D.
 Clarke was acting as the placing agent.

 In the case of the New York Foundling Hospital, foster parents would be identified prior to sending the children on the train.
 Each child was assigned a number, and the name of the new foster parents would be sewn into his or her collar.
 Generally, the Children’s Ad Society placed Protestant children in Protestant homes, and the Foundling Hospital placed Catholic children in Catholic homes, though there were many exceptions.